Asian battery makers eye nickel top-up as cobalt price bites

 China's EV battery producers such as BYD are focused on cheaper lithium-iron-phosphate (LFP) batteries that don't use either nickel or cobalt, said Suba Arunkumar, Research Manager, Energy & Environment, at consultancy Frost & Sullivan.

-However, the market is shifting toward NMC and NCA batteries which offer a better power-to-weight ratio, raising similar issues of improved technology to boost nickel usage, analysts said.
+However, the market is shifting towards NMC and NCA batteries which offer a better power-to-weight ratio, raising similar issues of improved technology to boost nickel usage, analysts said.

 "The option of recycling cobalt is also gaining importance," Arunkumar said, adding that nearly 15 percent of U.S. cobalt consumption already comes from scrap recycling.